TheToto318/IoT_stack/README.md

   - Floor
   - Room
 - Direct, Min, Max and Average values of all sensors type.
 - Graphs for all sensors type.
 ## Dynamic website

 ## Specs
-- Overview of the last metrics for all users
+- Overview of the last metrics for all users.
+- Manager credentials, only able to see their associated building.
 - Administrator user with following rights :
+  - Add/delete building with associated manager credentials.
+  - Add/delete sensors.

+- Manager page inlude :
+  - Tables with metrics history.
+  - Line graph for all type of values.
+  - Statistics including average, minimum and maximum.

-    -
+- Other functionalities :
+  - Admin and manager session to stay connected after login.

 ## Flow NodeRED